-In all instances the Headteacher must be informed.
-If the head teacher is not available then the DSL should be advised.
+In all instances the DSL must be informed..

-If the allegation concerns the Headteacher then the Chair of Governors in a maintained school must be informed.
+If the allegation concerns the Headteacher then the Chair of Governors must be informed.

 In all situations regarding an allegation of abuse against a member of staff/volunteer/governor the school must not act alone and must seek advice and make a referral where necessary.